-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits • Provide patient satisfaction survey question ons • Discuss what is done with the results.
-Results must be quantified aggregated ar nd tracked over time
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits • Provide patient satisfaction survey question ns • Discuss what is done with the results • Results must be quantified, aggregated, ar nd tracked over time a.
+PCP conducts follow-up with patients who have self-referred to specialist.

-When patient has self-referred to specialist, specialist obtains information from patient about PCP and informs PCP of patient's visit, so PCP follow-up can be conducted
+When patient has self-referred to specialist, specialist obtains information from patient about PCP and informs PCP of patient's visit, so PCP follow-up can be conducted a.
+Specialist routinely notifies PCP of visits when patients have self-referred.

-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits • PCP demonstrates examples of patient follow-up • • Discuss how the PU would follow up with the patient and SCP or PCP when this situation occurs
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits • PCP demonstrates examples of patient fol ow-up • Discuss how the PU would follow up with he patient and SCP or PCP when this situation occurs